Agon Shu: Seiyū Kiriyama

-The founder of Agon Shū is Seiyū Kiriyama (birth name, Masuo Tsutsumi) born in 1921 in Yokohama.
+The founder of Agon Shū is Seiyū Kiriyama (birth name: Masuo Tsutsumi) born in 1921 in Yokohama.
 His poor health prevented him from serving in the army, and he survived through several odd jobs.
 In 1953, he was accused of producing alcohol illegally and arrested.
 He prepared to commit suicide in jail but changed his mind at the last minute.
 Later, he attributed this to an intervention of the bodhisattva of compassion Juntei-Kannon, who entrusted him with a religious mission.

 Claiming he was guided and directed by Kannon, he changed his name to Seiyū Kiriyama in 1955 and founded the Kannon Jikei-kai (観音慈恵会, Society of the Mercy of Kannon Bosatsu).
-He developed friendly relations with the Jōdo Shinshū Yōgen-in temple in Kyoto, and established the headquarters of its society near the temple.
+He developed friendly relations with the Jōdo Shinshū Yōgen-in Temple in Kyoto, and established the headquarters of its society near the temple.
 In 1970, he claimed he had received a new revelation from Kannon, who told him that he should institute goma fire rituals to pacify the spirits of the dead and liberate the living from their bad karma.
 In 1978, Kiriyama announced the "discovery" that the Agamas are the keys to Buddha's teachings, and that Buddhist groups that do not recognize this mislead their followers.
 In 1980, Kiriyama visited the holy Buddhist site of Sahet Mahet in India and reported that the Buddha had appeared to him and passed to him the mantle of leader of universal Buddhism.
-These events led Kiriyama to establish and promote Agon Shū, founded in 1978, as a new global Buddhist movement and build a "new Sahel Mahet" in Yamashina-ku, Kyoto.
+These events led Kiriyama to establish and promote Agon Shū, founded in 1978, as a new global Buddhist movement and build a "new Sahet Mahet" in Yamashina-ku, Kyoto.